mshukuno/Extension-Age-Only-Succession/README.md

 <br><br>
 # Preliminary notes for building a new or modified extension from source code

 * It is recommended that you use Git for version control and change tracking.
 This means cloning the Extension-Base-Harvest repository to your local machine.
 Help with Git functionality can be found in the ProGit Manual (freely available) as a .pdf (https://git-scm.com/book/).
 A very straighforward Windows/Git interface is "git BASH" (available at https://git-for-windows.github.io/)

 * Should you want the LANDiS-II Foundation to consider your changes for inclusion in the LANDIS-II Foundation's main GitHub repository https://github.com/LANDIS-II-Foundation/) you will need to submit a Pull request.

 * Visual Studio (VS) may mark references to some libraries as "unavailable" until the solution is actually (re)built.
 During the build process, VS will automatically retrieve any requisite libraries (assmeblies) from the Support-Library-Dlls repository, located at https://github.com/LANDIS-II-Foundation/Support-Library-Dlls-v7.
-Retrieval of requisite libraries is done by running the script, ~~"install-libs.cmd" as a pre-build event.~~
+Retrieval of requisite libraries is done by running the script,

-* ~~Libraries such as "System" and "System.Core" are assemblies that should be available on your machine as part of the .Net Framework.
-For example, examining "System" and "System.Core" in References (Solution Explorer ==> References) yields the following output in an Object Browser window in VS,~~

-  * ~~Assembly System
-    C:\Windows\Microsoft.NET\Framework\v2.0.50727\System.dll~~

-  * ~~Assembly System.Core
-    C:\Program Files (x86) \ReferenceAssemblies\Microsoft\Framework\v3.5\System.Core.dll~~

 <br><br>

 # Step-by-step instructions for building a new or modified extension from source code